Left regular representations of Garside categories II. Finiteness properties of topological full groups: Introduction

 A unifying framework is given by left regular representations of left cancellative small categories and their groupoid models (see \cite{Spi20,Li21a}).
-The topological full groups of the boundary groupoids obtained from these left regular representations build a bridge between group theory, dynamical systems (in the form of topological groupoids) and C*-algebras and are the main objects of study of this paper.
-We will mainly focus on finiteness properties of these generalizations of Thompson's group $V$.
+The corresponding topological full groups generalize all of the above-mentioned examples.
+Indeed, the underlying groupoids of R{\"o}ver-Nekrashevych groups can be described as boundary groupoids attached to left regular representations of Zappa-Sz{\'e}p product monoids arising from self-similar groups, while the groups studied in \cite{Mat15,Mat16} are topological full groups of boundary groupoids associated with small categories obtained from shifts of finite type (and products of them).
+Generally speaking, topological full groups of boundary groupoids obtained from these left regular representations build a bridge between group theory, dynamical systems (in the form of topological groupoids) and C*-algebras and are the main objects of study of this paper.
+We will mainly focus on finiteness properties of this rich class of topological full groups.
 A group is of type ${\rm F}_n$ if it admits a classifying space with a compact $n$-skeleton.
 These finiteness properties play an important role in the study of group homology and reduce to familiar notions in low dimensions (a group is of type ${\rm F}_1$ if and only if it is finitely generated and of type ${\rm F}_2$ if and only if it is finitely presented).
 The study of finiteness properties of $V$ and its generalizations goes back to \cite{BG,Bro,Ste} (see also for instance \cite{FMWZ,SWZ} and the references therein).
-In \cite{Mat15}, topological full groups arising from shifts of finite type are shown to be of type ${\rm F}_{\infty}$ (i.e., type ${\rm F}_n$ for all $n$).
-The natural question whether the same is true for topological full groups arising from products of shifts of finite type is left open in \cite[\S~5.3]{Mat16}.
 In \cite{Nek18a}, it is shown that topological full groups arising from classes of self-similar groups are finitely presented, i.e., of type ${\rm F}_2$. \cite{SWZ} established that topological full groups arising from classes of self-similar groups give rise to first examples of infinite simple groups which are of type ${\rm F}_{n-1}$ but not of type ${\rm F}_n$, for each $n$.
 In this context, a general framework for establishing finiteness properties has been developed in \cite{Wit19}.
-The key ingredient is the notion of a Garside category (see \cite{Deh15}).
+The key ingredient is the notion of a Garside category (see \cite{Deh15}), which originated from the study of Braid groups and allow us to carry over classical results and methods from Braid groups to more general groups, monoids or small categories.
+Applications of Garside structures have been developed in the context of the $K(\pi,1)$-conjecture \cite{Bes,Par,PS} as well as isomorphism conjectures such as the Farrell-Jones conjecture or the coarse Baum-Connes conjecture because of connections with Helly graphs \cite{HO}.
 Roughly speaking, \cite{Wit19} provides criteria when isotropy groups of Garside categories have prescribed finiteness properties.
+Using similar techniques as in \cite{BG,Bro,Ste}, it was shown in \cite{Mat15} that topological full groups arising from shifts of finite type are of type ${\rm F}_{\infty}$ (i.e., type ${\rm F}_n$ for all $n$).
+The natural question whether the same is true for topological full groups arising from products of shifts of finite type was left open in \cite[\S~5.3]{Mat16}.